Dietmar Hamann: Manchester City

 In June 2006, Hamann was given permission to talk to Bolton Wanderers about a potential transfer to the North West club.
 Hamann admitted that he would be saddened to leave Liverpool but would make "the best decision for my future".
 Hamann actually signed a pre-contract in June 2006, to become a Bolton Wanderers player but had a "change of heart".
 He joined Bolton for less than one day before a move to Manchester City.

 On 12 July, he instead signed for Manchester City, with City agreeing to pay £400,000 compensation to Bolton.
 On 13 February, he signed a contract until the end of the 2008–09 season and scored his first goal for the club in a UEFA Cup qualifying first round match against EB/Streymur.

-However, on 28 August 2013 during Colin Murray's morning radio show with TalkSport Bolton Wanderers chairman Phil Gartside announced that the club had never officially signed the midfielder and that the necessary papers were "just put in the draw".
+However, on 28 August 2013 during Colin Murray's morning radio show with TalkSport Bolton Wanderers chairman Phil Gartside announced that the club had never officially signed the midfielder and that they had "put (the papers) in the drawer".
 A Premier League investigation found that this wasn't the case and that Bolton had indeed signed Hamann, and expressed confusion as to why Gartside had lied about it.

 On 1 July 2009, he was released by Manchester City as his contract expired.
 Hamann announced on 16 July that he intended to stay in England.

 On transfer deadline day in September 2009, BBC Sport quoted Hamann as stating: "Yes, Sven [-Göran Eriksson] phoned me the other day to see if I wanted to sign for Notts County, but I said I wasn't interested at the moment as I feel I can still play at a higher level.
 There are a couple of things in Germany and I'll make my mind up by the end of the week.
 I have spoken to a couple of teams in England but that hasn't come to anything yet.
 Obviously, I can still sign after the deadline so maybe if teams don't get the players they want today then I will hear something".